 At the point where the massive Pangani River empties itself into the Indian Ocean, a village has grown.
-The Pangani River passes through the northern side of the town, separating the old buildings and the present-day market from the farms and small houses on the southern side.
-The river itself requires a ferry to cross, its dark brown waters filled heavily with alluvial silt as it meanders slowly into the ocean.
+The Pangani River passes through the northern side of the town, separating the old buildings and the present-day market from the farms and tiny houses on the southern side.
+The river itself requires a ferry to cross; its dark brown waters filled heavily with alluvial silt as it meanders slowly into the ocean.
 On either side of the little town, coconut palms and sisal plantations undulate towards the horizon.

 – Pangani River cruising

-– A boat trip to Maziwe Marine Park Island for swimming, sun-bathing, snorkeling and watching dolphins
+– A boat trip to Maziwe Marine Park Island for swimming, sun-bathing, snorkeling, and watching dolphins

 – Village tours.. a welcome to Coast people’s home and stay with a family getting an insight into the Swahili culture.
 Participate in various activities with the family members